junxit/us-congress-bills-113/bill.md

     - **(D)** An examination of procedures in place to prevent double patenting through filing by applicants in multiple art areas.
     - **(E)** An examination of the types of off-the-shelf prior art databases and search software used by foreign patent offices and governments, particularly in Europe and Asia, and whether those databases and search tools could be used by the Office to improve patent examination.
     - **(F)** An examination of any other areas the Comptroller General determines to be relevant.
-  - **(3)** *Report on study* Not later than 6 months after the date of the enactment of this Act, the Comptroller General shall submit to the Committee on the Judiciary of the House of Representatives and the Committee on the Judiciary of the Senate a report on the findings and recommendations from the study required by this subsection, including recommendations for any changes to laws and regulations that will improve the examination of patent applications and patent quality.
+  - **(3)** *Report on study* Not later than 1 year after the date of the enactment of this Act, the Comptroller General shall submit to the Committee on the Judiciary of the House of Representatives and the Committee on the Judiciary of the Senate a report on the findings and recommendations from the study required by this subsection, including recommendations for any changes to laws and regulations that will improve the examination of patent applications and patent quality.
 - **(d)** *Study on Patent Small Claims Court*
   - **(1)** *Study Required*
-    - **(A)** *In general* The Director of the Administrative Office of the United States Courts, in consultation with the Director of the Federal Judicial Center and the United States Patent and Trademark Office, shall, using existing resources, conduct a study to examine the idea of developing a pilot program for patent small claims courts in certain judicial districts within the existing patent pilot program mandated by Public Law 111–349.
+    - **(A)** *In general* The Director of the Administrative Office of the United States Courts, in consultation with the Director of the Federal Judicial Center and the United States Patent and Trademark Office, shall, using existing resources, conduct a study to examine the idea of developing a pilot program for patent small claims procedures in certain judicial districts within the existing patent pilot program mandated by Public Law 111–349.
     - **(B)** *Contents of study* The study under subparagraph (A) shall examine—
-      - **(i)** the number of and qualifications for judges that could serve on such small claims courts;
+      - **(i)** the necessary criteria for using small claims procedures;
-      - **(ii)** how such small claims courts would be designated and the necessary criteria for such designation;
-      - **(iii)** the costs that would be incurred for establishing, maintaining, and operating such a pilot program; and
+      - **(ii)** the costs that would be incurred for establishing, maintaining, and operating such a pilot program; and
-      - **(iv)** the steps that would be taken to ensure that the courts in the pilot program are not misused for abusive patent litigation.
+      - **(iii)** the steps that would be taken to ensure that the procedures used in the pilot program are not misused for abusive patent litigation.
   - **(2)** *Report on study* Not later than 1 year after the date of the enactment of this Act, the Director of the Administrative Office of the United States Courts shall submit a report to the Committee on the Judiciary of the House of Representatives and the Committee on the Judiciary of the Senate on the findings and recommendations of the Director of the Administrative Office from the study required under paragraph (1).
 - **(e)** *Study on demand letters*
-  - **(1)** *Study* The Director, in consultation with the heads of other appropriate agencies, shall conduct a study of the prevalence of the practice of sending patent demand letters in bad faith and the extent to which that practice may, through fraudulent or deceptive practices, impose a negative impact on the marketplace.
+  - **(1)** *Study* The Director, in consultation with the heads of other appropriate agencies, shall, using existing resources, conduct a study of the prevalence of the practice of sending patent demand letters in bad faith and the extent to which that practice may, through fraudulent or deceptive practices, impose a negative impact on the marketplace.
   - **(2)** *Report to congress* Not later than 1 year after the date of the enactment of this Act, the Director shall submit a report to the Committee on the Judiciary of the House of Representatives and the Committee on the Judiciary of the Senate on the findings and recommendations of the Director from the study required under paragraph (1).
   - **(3)** *Patent demand letter defined* In this subsection, the term “patent demand letter” means a written communication relating to a patent that states or indicates, directly or indirectly, that the recipient or anyone affiliated with the recipient is or may be infringing the patent.
 - **(f)** *Study on business method patent quality*
-  - **(1)** *GAO study* The Comptroller General of the United States shall conduct a study on the volume and nature of litigation involving business method patents.
+  - **(1)** *GAO study* The Comptroller General of the United States shall, using existing resources, conduct a study on the volume and nature of litigation involving business method patents.
   - **(2)** *Contents of study* The study required under paragraph (1) shall focus on examining the quality of business method patents asserted in suits alleging patent infringement, and may include an examination of any other areas that the Comptroller General determines to be relevant.
-  - **(3)** *Report to congress* Not later than 6 months after the date of the enactment of this Act, the Comptroller General shall submit to the Committee on the Judiciary of the House of Representatives and the Committee on the Judiciary of the Senate a report on the findings and recommendations from the study required by this subsection, including recommendations for any changes to laws or regulations that the Comptroller General considers appropriate on the basis of the study.
+  - **(3)** *Report to congress* Not later than 1 year after the date of the enactment of this Act, the Comptroller General shall submit to the Committee on the Judiciary of the House of Representatives and the Committee on the Judiciary of the Senate a report on the findings and recommendations from the study required by this subsection, including recommendations for any changes to laws or regulations that the Comptroller General considers appropriate on the basis of the study.
+- **(g)** *Study on impact of legislation on ability of individuals and small businesses to protect exclusive rights to inventions and discoveries*
+  - **(1)** *Study required* The Director, in consultation with the Secretary of Commerce, the Director of the Administrative Office of the United States Courts, the Director of the Federal Judicial Center, the heads of other relevant agencies, and interested parties, shall, using existing resources of the Office, conduct a study to examine the economic impact of sections 3, 4, and 5 of this Act, and any amendments made by such sections, on the ability of individuals and small businesses owned by women, veterans, and minorities to assert, secure, and vindicate the constitutionally guaranteed exclusive right to inventions and discoveries by such individuals and small business.
+  - **(2)** *Report on study* Not later than 2 years after the date of the enactment of this Act, the Director shall submit to the Committee on the Judiciary of the House of Representatives and the Committee on the Judiciary of the Senate a report on the findings and recommendations of the Director from the study required under paragraph (1).

 ## § 9.
 Improvements and technical corrections to the Leahy-Smith America Invents Act

-- **(a)** *Repeal of civil action To obtain a patent*
-  - **(1)** *Repeal* Section 145 of title 35, United States Code, is repealed.
-  - **(2)** *Conforming amendments*
-    - **(A)** *Federal Circuit jurisdiction* Section 1295(a)(4) of title 28, United States Code, is amended—
-      - **(i)** in subparagraph (A), by striking “except that an applicant or a party” and all that follows through the end of the subparagraph and inserting the following: “except that a party to a derivation proceeding may also have remedy by civil action under section 146 of title 35; an appeal under this subparagraph of a decision of the Board with respect to a derivation proceeding shall waive the right of such party to proceed under section 146 of title 35;”; and
-      - **(ii)** in subparagraph (C), by striking “section 145, 146, or” and inserting “section 146 or”.
-    - **(B)** *Federal Circuit appeal* Section 141(a) of title 35, United States Code, is amended—
-      - **(i)** by striking “may appeal the Board’s decision to” and inserting “may appeal the Board’s decision only to”; and
-      - **(ii)** by striking the second sentence.
-    - **(C)** *Adjustment of patent term* Section 154(b)(1)(A)(iii) of title 35, United States Code, is amended by striking “section 141, 145, or 146” and inserting “section 141 or 146”.
-    - **(D)** *Clerical amendment* The table of sections for chapter 13 of title 35, United States Code, is amended by repealing the item relating to section 145.
-  - **(3)** *Effective date* The amendments made by this subsection shall take effect on the date of the enactment of this Act and apply to any proceeding in which a decision is made by the Patent Trial and Appeal Board on or after such date of enactment.
-- **(b)** *Post-Grant review amendment* Section 325(e)(2) of title 35, United States Code is amended by striking “or reasonably could have raised”.
+- **(a)** *Post-Grant review amendment* Section 325(e)(2) of title 35, United States Code is amended by striking “or reasonably could have raised”.
-- **(c)** *Use of district-Court claim construction in post-Grant and inter partes reviews*
+- **(b)** *Use of district-Court claim construction in post-Grant and inter partes reviews*
   - **(1)** *Inter partes review* Section 316(a) of title 35, United States Code, is amended—
     - **(A)** in paragraph (12), by striking “; and” and inserting a semicolon;
     - **(B)** in paragraph (13), by striking the period at the end and inserting “; and”; and